-If you love exploring more about historical sites then this is one a few exceptional sites you need not to miss to visit while on safari in Africa.
-This monument was unveiled in 1948 and straddles within Franschhoek, Western Cape-South Africa.
+If you love exploring more about historical sites then this is one the few exceptional sites you need not miss to visit while on safari in Africa.
+This monument was unveiled in 1948 and straddles Franschhoek, Western Cape-South Africa.
 It is dedicated to cultural influences which Huguenots came with to Cape Colony after the immigration between the 17th and 18 centuries.
 This memorial site was designed by J.C.
 Jongens and its construction was accomplished in 1945.
-Its 3 high arches denote the Holy Trinity, the father, son and Holy Spirit.
-At the top of the arches, there is a sun of righteousness and over it, the cross of their Christian Faith.
+Its 3 high arches denote the Holy Trinity, the Father, the Son, and Holy Spirit.
+At the top of the arches, there is a sun of righteousness, and over it, the cross of their Christian Faith.

 This memorial museum explains more about the history of the French Huguenot who settled in the Cape and mostly the Franschhoek Valley.
-On display, there are many tools that were used to make wine, clothes they put on and culture plus wish to better life.
-Besides, the site also features wine cellars that are connected by colonnade that comprises words post tenebras lux.
-During the reformation, this was the motto of the Protestants and also inscribed on the reformation wall in Geneva-Switzerland.
+On display, there are many tools that were used to make wine, clothes they put on, and culture plus wish to better life.
+Besides, the site also features wine cellars that are connected by a colonnade that comprises words post tenebras lux.
+During the Reformation, this was the motto of the Protestants and was also inscribed on the Reformation wall in Geneva-Switzerland.
 The other Huguenot memorial sites that you can explore in South Africa include the memorial site at the Johannesburg botanical garden where the 300th anniversary was celebrated of the Huguenot to this country at a time.
-Around the Joubert square of Wellington, Western Cape, you will find Huguenot Fountain and along the Queen Victoria Street, Cape Town, there is Huguenot memorial building that was built by the Huguenot memorial society.
-The mortal ruins of President Kruger also exist in this area prior being taken to rest in the Netherlands.
+Around the Joubert Square of Wellington, Western Cape, you will find Huguenot Fountain, and along Queen Victoria Street, Cape Town, there is Huguenot Memorial building that was built by the Huguenot memorial society.
+The mortal ruins of President Kruger also exist in this area prior to being taken to rest in the Netherlands.